modular-magician/puppet-google-compute/README.md

 ##### `disk_encryption_key`

+Required.
 Encrypts the disk using a customer-supplied encryption key.
   After you encrypt a disk with a customer-supplied key, you must provide the same key if you use the disk later (e.g. to create a disk snapshot or an image, or to attach the disk to a virtual machine).